DanielGarciaMandillo/java-thrust/README.md

 # How to use

-Download latest Thrust binary release [here].

-Point to the thrustshell binary in application.conf
+Download latest Thrust binary release [here] and point to the thrustshell binary in application.conf
 ```
 thrust_path="/Applications/ThrustShell.app/Contents/MacOS/ThrustShell"
 ```